arickert/thedigradio/_posts/2018-06-12-naomi-klein-and-mercedes-martinez-the-battle-for-puerto-rico.md

 This is is the subject of Naomi Klein's new book from Haymarket, The Battle For Paradise: Puerto Rico Takes on the Disaster Capitalists.
 Today, Klein returns to The Dig, and is joined by Mercedes Martínez, president of the Puerto Rican Teachers Federation.

 Thanks to Verso Books.
-Check out A World to Win: The Life and Works of Karl Marx with Sven-Eric Liedman versobooks.com/events/1785-a-world-to-win-the-life-and-works-of-karl-marx-with-sven-eric-liedman
+Check out [A World to Win: The Life and Works of Karl Marx with Sven-Eric Liedman](https://www.versobooks.com/events/1785-a-world-to-win-the-life-and-works-of-karl-marx-with-sven-eric-liedman)

-Also, register for the upcoming Socialism 2018 conference at SocialismConference.org
+Also, register for the upcoming Socialism 2018 conference at [SocialismConference.org](https://www.SocialismConference.org)

 Support this podcast with $ and get our weekly newsletter at [patreon.com/thedig](http://www.patreon.com/TheDig)